lyokha/nginx-haskell-module/haskell/ngx-export-distribution/README.md

 Shell variable *&dollar;ADD_CABAL_STORE* wraps all *package-db* records found in the GHC environment file into the list of options suitable for passing to the *configure* command.
-Normally, this list shall contain a single directory *&dollar;HOME/.cabal/store/ghc-&dollar;(ghc --numeric-version)/package.db* with all packages ever built by *cabal v2-build*.
+Normally, this list shall contain only one directory *&dollar;HOME/.cabal/store/ghc-&dollar;(ghc --numeric-version)/package.db* with all packages ever built by *cabal v2-build*.